SilbergLabRice/PlottingTools/README.md

 ```
 $ conda env create -n RA -f RA.yml
 ```
+_This installs all the perequisite packages such as Numpy, matplotlib etc. in a containerized environment so you don't need to worry about them individually_

 Activate RA environment
 ```
 $ conda activate RA
 ```
+_This activates the environment that has all the packages needed for the script_

 After activating environment, follow these steps
 1. Go to RA directory